 Step 4: Use Password to Access Login Page

-You can also prevent anyone to load your login page even if they know your login page URL by securing access to your wp-login.php file using a .htpassword file.
+You can also prevent anyone from loading your login page even if they know your login page URL by securing access to your wp-login.php file using a .htpassword file.
 Unless they know the username and password, they can’t load the login page.

 Use the following steps: